To travel is to live!

 Disasters can strike, anywhere in the world at any time!
 Travel insurance covers you for lost deposits and pre-paid travel arrangements for unforeseen circumstances like severe weather, accidents or illness world-wide.

-Your stuff is important
+Your Stuff is Important

 Loss, theft or damage to your prized possessions can be a common, yet gut-wrenching experience.
 If your personal belongings go AWOL on holiday your policy will pay to replace or repair them.
 Win!